Emanuel, Natalia and Helen Ho. Accepted. Tripping through Hoops: The Effect of Violating Compulsory Government Procedures. AEJ: Economic Policy

 Pager, Devah, Rebecca Goldstein, Helen Ho, and Bruce Western.
-Forthcoming.
+2022.
 Criminalizing Poverty: The Consequences of Court Fees in a Randomized Experiment.
 American Sociological Review.

 Court-related fines and fees are widely levied on criminal defendants who are frequently poor and have little capacity to pay.
 Such financial obligations may produce a criminalization of poverty where later court involvement results not from crime, but an inability to meet the financial burdens of the legal process.
 We test this hypothesis using a randomized controlled trial of court-related fee relief for misdemeanor defendants in Oklahoma County, Oklahoma.
 We find that relief from fees does not affect new criminal charges, convictions, or jail bookings after twelve months.
 However, the court subjected control respondents to debt collection efforts at significantly higher rates that involved new warrants, additional court debt, tax refund garnishment, and referral to a private debt collector.
 Despite significant efforts at debt collection, payments to the court totaled less than 5 percent of outstanding debt.
 Court debt charged to indigent defendants thus neither caused nor deterred new crime, and the government obtained little financial benefit.
 However, fines and fees contribute to a criminalization of low-income defendants, placing them at risk of ongoing court involvement through new warrants and debt collection.

 “Ask and You Might Disappoint: Reference-Dependent Preferences and Worker Voice”